 The said software provided databases to the clients particularly shipping companies in respect of imports and exports.
 Plaintiff and her husband decided to leave for Australia and to keep the business running smoothly, Plaintiff and her husband entered into a franchise agreement with Defendant for a period of 3 years.
-The business was taken "RITASS Franchisee over as Khambadkones" and was run in the name of "RITASS" along with Plaintiff's infrastructure and clientele without any investment, except the promise to pay a monthly franchise fee.
+The business was taken over "RITASS а Franchisee as of Khambadkones" and was run in the name of "RITASS" along with Plaintiff's infrastructure and clientele without any investment, except the promise to pay a monthly franchise fee.